knightsUCF/CarRacing/Log.md

+# Onto Character Selection

+Start with the asset pack to determine how they are doing the dragging.
+And diagram out anything here.

 # What's Next?

 Now that we've completed the intro sequence we will want to go ahead and implement the car unlockable screen, (transition to Characters scene.)